-Notice of Determina tion s tate Clearinghouse No This is to advise that the San Luis Obispo CountyPlanning Department Hearing Officer as proved/denied the above describe erminations regarding the above o , and The project will not have a significant effect on the environment.
-A Negative Declaration was prepared for this project pursuant to the provisions of CEQA.
-Mitigation measures and monitoring were made a condition of approval of the project.
-A Statement of Overriding Considerations was not adopted for this project.
-Findings were made pursuant to the provisions of CEQA.
-This is to certify that the Negative Declaration with comments and responses and record of project approval is available to the General Public at the 'Lead Agency' address above.
-Eric Hughes (ehughes@co.slo.ca.us) County of S an Luis Obispo Signature Project Manager Name Date Public Ag jency
+Notice of Determina ation s tate Clearinghou se No This is to advise that the S San Luis Obispo County Planning De epartment Hearing g Officer a as  Lead Responsible Agency ap pproved/denied the above describe eterminations regarding the above o , and pursuant to the provisions significant effect on the environment.
+A of CEQA.
+Mitigation measures and moerriding Considerations was not adopted nitoring were made a condition of ap proval of the This is to certify that the Negative Declaration with comments and responses and record of project approval is available to the General Public at the 'Lead Agency' address above.
+E Eric Hughes ( ehughes@co.slo.ca.u s ) County of San Luis Obispo Signature Project Manager Name Date Public Age ncy